zaredos/arenaclub-site/README.md

 ```

 * Starts the site locally on **[http://localhost:3000](http://localhost:3000)**
-* Uses Vite’s hot reload, so any code or style changes show up in your browser instantly, without a full reload.
+* Uses Vite’s hot reload, so any code or style changes show up in your browser instantly.

 This is the main command to use while developing.